Meet on the hill and let your eyes wander the skies!

 - This event has limited capacity.
 Please only register if you fully intend to attend and let us know if you need to cancel ASAP.

 - Participants must maintain 6 feet of distance from one another during the event.

 - Please bring a mask.
 We encourage you to wear it if you’re in proximity to others.

 - If you or anyone in your household are exhibiting COVID-19 systems, please stay home.

-PRESENTER BIO: Buddy Muhler is an amateur astronomer and science educator at the Academy of Natural Sciences.
-He has over 15 years experience operating telescopes and educating the public on astronomy at the Academy and The Franklin Institute.
+PRESENTER BIO: Buddy Muhler is an avid astronomer, Fairmount resident, and Flyers superfan.
+As a science educator at The Franklin Institute and now at the Academy of Natural Sciences, he has over 15 years experience operating telescopes and educating the public on astronomy.

-In the event of rain or cloudy skies, the event will be rescheduled on Thursday, March 10.
+In the event of rain or cloudy skies, this will be rescheduled on the Thursday after the event (same time / same place).
 If conditions persist, the event will be canceled and attendees are eligible for a full refund.